kintohub/kintohub-docs/docs/introduction/_wip_why-kintohub-workflow.md

 ![Cloud Native Computing Foundation's cloud-native landscape, with hundreds of logos of projects divided into groups](assets/introduction/getting-started/cloud-native-landscape.png)

-We really like the innovation that has happened in this space, and would love to bring this to the masses.
+We really like the innovation that has happened in this space, and would love to bring the power of cloud native into the hands of developers.
+Unfortunately today, cloud native methodologies require large teams to put together a platform of tools to help support the iterations of rapidly deploying updates at massive scale.